4-SESSION PHOTOGRAPHY EXPOSURE WORKSHOP

 “COMPLETE EXPOSURE was the ultimate in taking control of the camera in different challenging situations.
 I now understand how the camera sees things and its limitations.
 Overall it was a great experience.
 I loved your personal email guidance to the questions as they came up.” — Umesh Sharma, M.D. of Burr Ridge, IL (near Hinsdale and Oak Brook).

-Understanding how to control photographic exposure is important because the most challenging lighting situations usually produce the most dramatic and exciting photographs.
-The image above is a quintessential example of how a complexity of sunlight and shadow combine to create a dramatic photograph that conveys great depth and separation.
-Note how you can see every single flower, stem, and blade of grass—even out into the distance.
+Understanding how to control photographic exposure is important because the most challenging lighting situations usually produce the most dramatic photographs.
+The image above is a quintessential example of how a complex combination of sunlight and shadow can create an exciting photograph that conveys great depth and separation.
+You can see every single flower, stem, and blade of grass out into the distance.
+Most photographers have trouble exposing for this “two-light source” situation because it’s not usually taught.
+Until now!

-It is under these circumstances, that exposure has been very tricky to determine and even more difficult to learn how to do it, until now!
 After several years pondering the topic, Mike developed an innovative solution that employs just a few simple steps.
 To help you better absorb and comprehend the material, the class is very much hands-on.
-And, the lecture presentations are easier to understand because Mike has created many powerful and visual examples and animations.
+And, the lecture presentations are easier to understand because Mike has created many visual examples and animations.

-It is required that you have a digital SLR (interchangeable lens) camera.
+It is required that you have an interchangeable lens camera, like a DSLR or mirrorless (EVF).
 Please see the Course Requirements.

 There are a total of four instruction sessions that take place in the cozy atmosphere of Mike’s home and studio in Downers Grove, Illinois.
 All sessions last from 2.25 to 3 hours and you will be assigned homework to and you will be assigned homework in order to practice what you learned.
 In the two of the four sessions, there is hands-on lessons designed to practice and work out any problems that you still have.
 These interactive sessions are very helpful and strongly reinforce understanding.